zoubidaameur/MMQA/README.md

   - `model.py`: models builder
   - `train.py`: training loops.
-  - `test.py`: script for the evaluation of a trained model on a test dataset -'data': contain pickle files of the datasets labels
+  - `test.py`: script for the evaluation of a trained model on a test dataset -`data`: contain pickle files of the datasets labels

 ## Training :